Chart Color Schemes

 Waramanga has seen below average employment performance when compared to national benchmarks

-Accommodation & food services have limited presence with 4.7% employment compared to the regional average of 6.5%.
-Over the year to September 2025, employment increased by 1.4% while labour force grew by 1.0%, reducing the unemployment rate by 0.4 percentage points in Waramanga.
-In comparison, the ACT recorded employment growth of 1.4%, labour force growth of 1.2%, and a decrease in unemployment of 0.2 percentage points.
-As of 25-November, ACT employment grew by 1.19% year-on-year, adding 710 jobs, with an unemployment rate of 4.5%.
-National employment forecasts from Jobs and Skills Australia project national employment to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Waramanga's employment mix suggests local employment should increase by approximately 6.5% over five years and 13.4% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+However, accommodation & food services had limited presence with 4.7% employment compared to the regional average of 6.5%.
+The predominantly residential area appears to offer limited local employment opportunities, as suggested by the count of Census working population versus resident population.
+Between September 2024 and September 2025, employment increased by 1.4%, while labour force increased by 1.0%, causing the unemployment rate to fall by 0.4 percentage points.
+In comparison, the Australian Capital Territory recorded employment growth of 1.4%, labour force growth of 1.2%, with unemployment falling by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Waramanga.
+These projections suggest that national employment should expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to Waramanga's employment mix suggests local employment should increase by 6.5% over five years and 13.4% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment